daugaard/q-learning-simple-game/README.md

 This is implemented in pure Ruby without any external dependencies.

+The 2D branch has exapanded the game to be two dimensional and have random cheese placements.

 To run the game and play a human run:

 ```